maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 <include file="@xml/skin_sample_subpage2"/>
 ...
 ```
 Included file should be a valid well formed xml.
-Include tag is supported at any level inside <skins>.
+Include tag is supported at any level inside &lt;skins&gt;.

 ### Automatic Dark/Light Modes